-Franco Dragone’s ‘La Perle’ is celebrating its first anniversary.
+Franco Dragone’s ‘La Perle’ first year anniversary.

 It’s been a year since Dubai’s permanent aerial and aqua show La Perle was first performed at its custom-made, 10-storey high, state-of-the-art theatre in Al Habtoor City.

 Conceived by former Cirque du Soleil artistic director Franco Dragone, La Perle has firmly placed Dubai on the theatrical map, and to date more than 315,000 audience members have attended more than 400 performances of the unique 90-minute show, often hailed as Dragone’s ultimate masterpiece.

 Waterfalls cascade mere inches from the audience, fires light up the periphery of the stage, motorcyclists defy gravity as they spin inside a metal sphere suspended in the air, nimble acrobats soar into the caverns of the theatre only to dive from jaw-dropping heights into a submerged pool, not to mention the acrobats who appear out of the dark depths of said pool as if through the ministrations of magic.

 Over the past year, the show has been continually tweaked and improved by Dragone, who has assembled a cast of world-class artists to entertain night after night.
 On its first anniversary, we pay a visit to the theatre and catch up with three members of La Perle’s cast who have made Dubai their home.

 The music that accompanies the performances is as much a character in the telling of this awe-inducing tale as the dozens of acrobats, divers, actors, hand-balance specialists, extreme motorcyclists and artists.

 Composed by Michael Brennan, a long-time collaborator of Dragone’s, the music is integral to the telling of the tale.
 This is why musician Olivier Milchberg, 54, needs to have an eye on what’s happening on the stage every minute of the show.